thegamecracks/discord-ext-pager/README.md

 await view.start(ctx)
 ```

-When an option is selected, the `PageSource` contained within that option
+Once an option is selected, the `PageSource` contained within that option
 is appended to `PaginatorView.sources`, causing that source to be displayed.
 Another button is automatically provided for users to back out to the last
 page source.
 This can be manually triggered by passing a list of page sources